-The “Pedra Selada” is one of the peaks of the Serra da Mantiqueira in the state of Rio de Janeiro (about 200 km west from the city of Rio de Janeiro), which also harbours the oldest national park in Brazil.
+The “Pedra Selada” is one of the peaks of the Serra da Mantiqueira in the state of Rio de Janeiro (about 200 km west from the city of Rio de Janeiro), also home to Itatiaia, the oldest national park in Brazil.
 The name “Pedra Selada” comes from its saddle shaped summit.
 (Portuguese for saddle = “Sela”)

-The region, with countless waterfalls and endless possibilities of activities such as mountain climbing and hiking, rappelling, rafting and mountain biking, also known as “Mauá”, is one of the most popular mountain destinations in southeastern Brazil.
+The region, with its mountains, countless streams and waterfalls offers many possibilities for outdoor activities like mountain climbing and hiking, rappelling, rafting and mountain biking.
+It is commonly known as “Mauá”, and is one of the most popular mountain destinations in southeastern Brazil.

 The area around Visconde de Mauá is also famous for its collection of high quality Pousadas and chalets.

 I took this trip together with my wife Fernanda, and for her it was actually the first time she went on a hike like this.